-Chris is a renowned leader in the field of diabetes and obesity research, with a career spanning over three decades, more than 100 published manuscripts, industry and academic leadership roles at top institutions that include Harvard Medical School and the Joslin Diabetes Center.
-Chris is also Professor Emeritus at the University of Chicago, Kovler Diabetes Center.
+Chris is a renowned leader in the field of diabetes, obesity and metabolism research, with a career spanning over three decades.
+He has more than 180 published manuscripts, and has held industry and academic leadership roles at top institutions that include Harvard Medical School and the University of Washington.
+Chris is also Professor Emeritus at the University of Chicago, Department of Medicine.

 Chris’ research journey began in 1984 when he received his PhD in Biochemistry from the University of London.
-Soon after, he was quickly established as a pioneering force in the field of diabetes research—beginning with postdoctoral fellowships at Harvard Medical School, the Joslin Diabetes Center and the University of Cambridge and following with academic appointments and industry roles among some of the most venerated institutions in the US and the UK.
+Soon after, he was quickly established as a pioneering force in the field of diabetes research—beginning with postdoctoral fellowships at the Joslin Diabetes Center/ Harvard Medical School and the University of Cambridge, then following with academic appointments and industry roles among some of the most venerated institutions in the US and the UK.

-In 2015, Christopher joined MedImmune as the VP of Cardiovascular & Metabolic Disease (CVMD) Research.
-In this role, he’s responsible for developing and growing the CVMD research base in the US and the UK, as well as contributing to the product development goals and vision across the CVMD therapeutic area.
-His research continues to focus on the molecular pathogenesis of both type 1 and type 2 diabetes, as well as the regulation of biosynthesis and production of polypeptide hormones; signal transduction mechanisms for insulin sensitivity; and novel pharmacological biologic targets for the treatment of obesity and diabetes.
+In 2015, Christopher joined AstraZeneca and in his role as Chief Scientist, is responsible for developing and growing the CVRM research base in the US and the UK, as well as contributing to the product development goals and vision across the CVRM therapeutic area.
+His research continues to focus on the molecular pathogenesis of both type 1 and type 2 diabetes, as well as the regulation of biosynthesis and production of polypeptide hormones; signal transduction mechanisms for insulin sensitivity; and novel pharmacological biologic targets for the treatment of metabolic diseases.

 While at the University of Cambridge, Chris was an instrumental member of the team that discovered enzyme activities for proinsulin to insulin processing

 Helped to build a diabetes research institute in Seattle, WA

 Built the research department and helped found the Kovler Diabetes Center, at the University of Chicago

 Named Professor Emeritus at the University of Chicago